 Reducing the amount of energy we use while retaining the comfort of our homes, not only cuts our energy bills and reduces our carbon footprint, but would also make a positive contribution to the European jobs and growth agenda.

 Since 2015, the EU has been developing an ambitious Energy Union, in which energy efficiency has been given a central role.
 Plastic insulation materials contribute to the realisation of this project.

-During our roundtable event ‘Fire safety: setting the scene for fire safe European buildings’ organised in the European Parliament on 28 November 2018, our Executive Chair, Quentin de Hults, presented the importance of a holistic approach to fire safety taking into account entire design of buildings, including installations and organisations.
+During our roundtable event ‘Fire safety: setting the scene for fire safe European buildings’ organised in the European Parliament on the 28th November 2018, our Executive Chair, Quentin de Hults, presented the importance of a holistic approach to fire safety taking into account entire design of buildings, including installations and organisations.
 He also joined DG Grow in highlighting the responsibility of Member States to ensure compliance of construction works with their national fire safety regulations and called the whole value chain to work on ensuring quality and compliance.

 Heating and Cooling